 Accommodations in Amsterdam are plentiful, but you’ll want to find something your group of various tastes will all love.
 Location is key when choosing a place to stay, and because of a great public transport system (and Uber) it doesn’t have to be right in the middle of the city.

-We found an oasis where I’ve never thing a bunch of 30-somethings could hang – a hostel!
+We found an oasis where I’ve never thought a bunch of 30-somethings could hang – a hostel!
 The Generator Hostels are a group found throughout Europe that re-purpose large buildings in academia and others to create modern accommodations.
-This hostel in Amsterdam used to be university center for study.
+This hostel in Amsterdam used to be a university center for study.
 Yes, there were typical hostel-like ‘amenities’, such as making your own bed and putting down a deposit to use the hairdryer.
 But I was delighted at how welcoming and cozy the entire property was towards all types of travelers.

 We had a private quad dorm that worked great for a small group of friends who want a social vibe but also a bit of privacy.
 Our space had floor-to-ceiling windows overlooking a tree-lined cul-de-sac, which neighbors the Oosterpark.
 Beds are comfortable, super clean and have outlets next to the headboards for easy access.
 The private bathroom/shower has a separate toilet room too.